 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC-2119.

-.
+eth_requestAccountsProviders exposed by Ethereum-enabled DOM environments define a new RPC method: eth_requestAccounts.
 Calling this method may trigger a user interface that allows the user to approve or reject account access for a given dapp.
-This method returns a Promise
+This method returns a Promise that is resolved with an Array of accounts or is rejected with an Error if accounts are not available.

 ethereum.send('eth_requestAccounts'): Promise<Array<string>>

-Note: This method is deprecated in favor of the RPC method eth_requestAccounts
+Note: This method is deprecated in favor of the RPC method eth_requestAccounts.

-.
+Providers exposed by Ethereum-enabled DOM environments define a new RPC method: ethereum.enable().
 Calling this method triggers a user interface that allows the user to approve or reject account access for a given dapp.
-This method returns a Promise
+This method returns a Promise that is resolved with an Array of accounts if the user approves access or rejected with an Error if the user rejects access.

 ethereum.enable(): Promise<any>